Mary Jo McGuire: Professional background

 A Democrat, McGuire is an attorney and an adjunct professor in the Master of Arts in Organizational Leadership and Political Science departments at St. Catherine University in Saint Paul, and the state director for Project Citizen, a part of the Learning Law and Democracy Foundation.
 She is also the co-founder and CEO of Great Women's Gear, an online resource for outdoor enthusiasts.

 Service in the Minnesota House

+Representative Mary Jo McGuire, 1991-1992 Legislative Session, Minnesota Legislature.

 McGuire was first elected to the House in 1988, winning a seat that became vacant after the death of Rep. John Rose on July 19, 1988.
 She was an assistant majority leader during the 1993–1994 Biennium, and was chair of the Judiciary Subcommittee on Data Practices from 1993 to 1999.

 During her time in office, McGuire served on the House's Appropriations, Crime Prevention, Education, Environment and Natural Resources, Environment and Natural Resources Finance, Ethics, Family and Early Childhood Education Finance, Governmental Operations, Housing, Judiciary, Judiciary Finance, Labor-Management Relations, Local Government and Metropolitan Affairs, and Rules and Legislative Administration committees.
 She was also a member of various subcommittees relevant to each committee.